 If you’re planning on buying cannabis seeds, it’s important to understand the laws of the land.
 Cannabis seed legality depends on your state laws.
 States with adult-use laws may allow people to grow and buy seeds.
 States with medical marijuana laws require patients to get a medical card to be able to buy and grow seeds.

-Ideally, it’s better to buy seeds from a local and licensed shop, but there are also online cannabis seed banks.
-These banks discreetly ship your seeds, but they do risk being confiscated due to federal laws.
+Ideally, it’s better to buy seeds from a local and licensed shop, but there are also online cannabis seed banks that ship to the USA.
+These seed banks discreetly ship your seeds, but they do risk being confiscated due to federal laws.
 Buying seeds from a different state or country and bringing it back home is illegal, though.

 How Much Are Cannabis Seeds?